Kerry county football team

 The Kerry county football team represents Kerry in men's Gaelic football and is governed by Kerry GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Munster Senior Football Championship and the National Football League.

-Kerry's home ground is Fitzgerald Stadium, Killarney.
+Kerry's home grounds are Austin Stack Park, Tralee & Fitzgerald Stadium, Killarney.
 The team's manager is Jack O'Connor.

-Kerry was the fourth Munster county both to win an All-Ireland Senior Football Championship (SFC), as well as to appear in the final, following Limerick, Tipperary and Cork.
-The team last won the Munster Senior Championship in 2022, the All-Ireland Senior Championship in 2022 and the National League in 2022.
+Kerry was the fourth Munster county to win both an All-Ireland Senior Football Championship as well as an All-Ireland Senior Hurling Championship, following Limerick, Tipperary and Cork.
+The team last won the Munster Senior Championship in 2025, the All-Ireland Senior Championship in 2025, and the National League in 2025.